ZZ Top’s Billy Gibbons Reveals His Christmas Day Miracle

-Billy Gibbons doesn’t have to think hard about his best Christmas presents of all time.
-In an interview with Men’s Journal, the ZZ Top guitarist remembered one that changed his life.
-It was in 1962, and the young (likely clean-shaven) Gibbons was just 13-years-old.
+Billy Gibbons doesn't have to think hard about his best Christmas presents of all time.
+In a 2011 interview, the ZZ Top guitarist remembered one that changed his life.
+It was in 1962, and the young (likely clean-shaven) Gibbons was just 13 years old.

-“Sitting under the tree was a little Gibson Melody Maker and a nice little Fender Tween amplifier,” Gibbons told the magazine in 2011.
-“And away we went.”
-That’s an understatement if their ever was one.
+"Sitting under the tree was a little Gibson Melody Maker and a nice little Fender Tween amplifier," Gibbons told Men's Journal.
+"And away we went."
+That's an understatement if their ever was one.

 Gibbons talked more about his life and adventures than music in the interview.
 He recommends a cheap suit that fits over an expensive one that doesn't; tells the story of what happened when he tried to open a bottle of Jack Daniel's with a knife; and shares the best advice he ever received.

 "My dad was quite the entertainer," Gibbons said.
 "He was a classically trained pianist with his five brothers as the Gibbons Brothers Band.
 The thing he shared with me that still resonates: Play what you want to hear.
 And following that, the two golden rules: Play it in tune and play it in good time."